Joseph-Alp/Chem-308-Portfolio/Master1.md

 * Measurements are associated with their linear operators (observables) on the space of quantum states
 * We normalize our wave functions in order to ensure a 100% possibility of determining the properties of our particle

+# Matlab Cheat Sheet

+Throughout this porfolio will be Matlab codes that identify quantum operators, hamiltonians, and wave function.
+While these will be throughly displayed with direct explanations or comments denoted by "%" will explain their role within the code, here is a quick guide of the major commands:

+* Position operator: $\hat{x}=x$
+* Momentum operator: $\hat{p}=-i\hbar\frac{\partial}{\partial x}.$
+* Hamiltonian: "eigsort"
+* Kinetic Energy operator: Denoted by "T=...." proceeding code defining the 2nd derivative matrix

 [Next Section: Observable Operator Properties](/Master2.md)

 [Home](/README.md)